• Skip to main content

 Rowan Williams’ Winterreise: for Gillian Rose, 9 December 1995

 Williams, then Archbishop of Canterbury, penned “Winterreise: for Gillian Rose, 9 December 1995” (originally in Remembering Jerusalem: Poems and now included in The Poems of Rowan Williams).
-The first third, “Morning”:
+In 2009, during a NHS Trust Annual Arts Event, Williams set the poem in context:

 The flat fields tramp towards the Severn.